socomsystems/documentation/user_manual/files/deleted_file_management.rst

 deleted from User2 and User3, but not placed in their trash bins.

-When you share files, other users may copy, rename, move, and share them with other people, just as they can for any computer files; Nextcloud does not have magic powers to prevent this.
+When you share files, other users may copy, rename, move, and share them with other people, just as they can for any computer files; cyfrSpaces does not have magic powers to prevent this.

 How the deleted files app manages storage space